novln/soba/README.md

 ### Appenders

-An appender takes a log record and logs it somewhere, for example, to a file, the console, or the syslog.
+An appender takes a log entry and logs it somewhere, for example, to a file, the console, or the syslog.

 ### Encoders